dvisotsky/jekyll-notebook/_posts/Studies/John/John Chapter 16.md

 - Connection with the Holy Spirit will lead us on the right path.

 # Part 1 Recap
-- The world against you: don’t let a good  get in the way of great.
+- **The world against you:** don’t let a good  get in the way of great.
 Tradition is good.
 Volleyball is good, fellowship is good, having close friends is good.
--
+- **Conviction:** reflect often.